 New videos weekly

 Many of Ania’s videos cover start-to-finish coding projects.
-Learn programming as you follow along as she builds fun projects, like making Pac-Man using just JavaScript.
-Ania talks about JavaScript, React, React-Native, Next.js, Node.js, Express, GraphQL, and Databases + in her videos.
+This is one of the best channels to learn coding, as you follow and code along as she builds fun projects, like making Pac-Man using just JavaScript.
+Ania talks about JavaScript, React, React-Native, Next.js, Node.js, Express, GraphQL, and databases in her videos.
 Her videos will inspire you to think about code in new, creative ways.

 Corey Schafer

 Corey has a loyal following who love his crystal-clear explanations of Python and credit him for helping them deepen their Python knowledge.
-This is a great place to access high-quality, no-fluff explainers and lessons for a range of skill levels.
+This is one of the best channels to learn programming because it gives you access high-quality, no-fluff explainers and lessons for a range of skill levels.
 Although the channel doesn’t post new videos frequently, it has an impressive library on topics like Python, Git, development environments, terminal commands, SQL, and various other tips and tricks for software developers.

 Fireship